Sumandora/ExecutableMalloc/README.md

 ## Usage

-You can now use the `getRegion` member function to receive your allocated memory block:
+You can now use the `get_region` member function to receive your allocated memory block:

 ```c++
 // 'tolerance' and 'writable' are optional parameters